evgebrtwjhr/SadTalker-hebrew/README.md

 # SadTalker-hebrew
-The SadTalker database is translated into Hebrew
+The SadTalker project is translated into Hebrew